pbauermeister/MathVision/README.md

 ## How it Works

-MathVision is a combination of techniques allowing the user to focus on the math formula and user interaction, and, after a few minutes of training, obtain cool and exciting results.
+MathVision.html involves a combination of the following technologies.

 ### HTML5 Canvas